 - Efforts should be made to work with partners (such as the Ontario Forest Research Institute and Sault College of Applied Arts and Technology) to gather baseline data on this site.
-This data will be used for future monitoring and inspection activities.
-Such data should include, but not be limited to: - o An assessment of the old roads that enter the conservation reserve. - A field assessment to determine the level of site disturbance beneath the forest canopy. - Boundaries of the conservation reserve should be clearly marked as well as identified using Global Positioning System technology, specifically along the vectored boundaries, to ensure core values are protected.
-It is also recommended that adjacent private properties be identified to prevent incursions. - The values of the site should be considered in land use management activities on Crown lands adjacent to the site to ensure sufficient protection of the site's core values. - Recognizing that community and species diversity in wetlands is maintained by fluctuating water levels, efforts should be made to ensure natural water level fluctuations continue undisturbed within this site.

-- It is recommended that the conservation reserve be considered as a potential research and/or monitoring site by the Ministry of Natural Resources or associated partners.
-This is due to the presence of mature sugar maple communities. - A detailed life science inventory should be completed to evaluate the overall significance of the site within the district, region and province.
+This data will be used for future monitoring and inspection activities when required.
+Baseline data should include, but not be limited to: - o An assessment of the tertiary road that bisects the conservation reserve. - o A field assessment to determine the level of site disturbance beneath the forest canopy. - Boundaries of the conservation reserve should be clearly marked as well as identified using Global Positioning System technology, specifically along the vectored boundaries and the old road which forms the northeast boundary, to ensure core values are protected.
+It is also recommended that adjacent private properties be identified to prevent incursions. - The values of the site should be considered in land use management activities on Crown lands adjacent to the site to ensure sufficient protection of the site's core values. - Recognizing that community and species diversity in wetlands is maintained by fluctuating water levels, efforts should be made to ensure natural water level fluctuations continue undisturbed within this site. - It is recommended that the conservation reserve be considered as a potential research and/or monitoring site, by the Ministry of Natural Resources or its partners.
+This is due to the presence of a mature sugar maple and yellow birch mixed-wood community. - A detailed life science inventory should be completed to evaluate the overall significance of the site within the district, region and province.
 This information will assist with placement of the conservation reserve within the provincial parks and protected areas system. - If there are further inventory, monitoring, assessment, research, or inspection requirements for this site, efforts will be made to complete these needs.